Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Regularity of finite-depth truncations of the KPZ fixed point

+Since we can control the geodesic intercept $L_0$ using Theorem \ref{thm: intercept tail bound}, we are now led to studying the quantitative Brownian regularity of the the laws of the `truncated' profiles

+against that of rate two Brownian motion on compacts, which are already known to satisfy the absolute continuity relation $\mathrm{Law}_{H_m}\ll \mathfrak{B}_{*, *}$ on compacts, \cite[Proposition 5.1]{sarkar2021brownian}.

+We show in particular that the moments of the Wiener densities (of the laws restricted to any fixed compact $K\subset \R$) for $m\ge 1$ and importantly obtain asymptotics in $m\ge 1$.

-where we used the fact that Brownian LPP ignores constant shifts to the environment, for some favourable event \textbf{Fav}, whose probability we wish to be able to control (perhaps as a function of some parameter which we will be free to choose).
-The next natural thing one could do is to apply the \textbf{Brownian Gibbs property} which the parabolic Airy line ensemble satisfies, however this leads to the technical challenge of estimating Brownian inverse acceptance probabilities with Airy line ensemble endpoints, see Subsection \ref{subsec: Airy line ensemble}.
+Such estimates are obtained in Theorem \ref{thm: main companion} in \cite{tassopoulos2025inhomogeneousbrownian} when one replaces the Airy environment with independent Brownian motions.
+To reduce the former to the latter, we will use the \textbf{Brownian Gibbs property} which the parabolic Airy line ensemble satisfies.
+However, this leads to the technical challenge of estimating Brownian inverse acceptance probabilities with Airy line ensemble endpoints, see Subsection \ref{subsec: Airy line ensemble}.

 The crucial technical input that allows us to overcome this challenge comes from \cite{dauvergne2024wienerdensitiesairyline}, in order to estimate the inverse acceptance probability that comes from using the Brownian Gibbs property.
-In particular, we will need the following slight modification of \cite[Lemmas 3.2, 3.3]{dauvergne2024wienerdensitiesairyline} The goal of the next few lemmas is to estimate $\mathfrak{B}^{[a,b]}_{\underline{x},\underline{y}}(\mathrm{NoInt}([a,b], f))$ as given above in terms of a few simple $\F^{[-T_m, U_m]}_m$-measurable random variables for some $-a<T_m, U_m < b$.
+In particular, we will need the following slight modification of \cite[Lemmas 3.2, 3.3]{dauvergne2024wienerdensitiesairyline} The goal of the next few lemmas is to estimate Brownian inverse acceptance probabilities (recall the terminology from Section \ref{sec: notation}) in terms of analytically tractable random variables involving a possibly resampled Airy line ensemble, which we can estimate using pathwise properties thereof.

 \begin{lemma}{\cite[Lemma 3.3]{dauvergne2024wienerdensitiesairyline}} Fix $t>1$, $a<s<t<b$ and let $\underline{x}, \underline{y} \in \R^m_>$.
-Let $g \in C_{*,*}([a, b])$ be such that $g(a) < x_m, g(b) < y_m$.
+Let $g \in \mathscr{C}_{*,*}([a, b])$ be such that $g(a) < x_m, g(b) < y_m$.